Schedule for homeschool.

 Your child may need them and so will you!
 Just breathe in and out during the hard times and say a quick prayer to God.

 Praying to God really helps me during meltdowns and temper tantrums.
-I couldn’t do homeschooling and working from home without Him!
+I couldn’t do homeschooling and work from home without Him!

 Don’t forget that a schedule for homeschool will help you out so much in the long run.
 You need to have one (printed and taped to the fridge) and try your hardest to stick to it.